Sunday, May 2, 2010

 • Insufficient RAM; dial-up Internet; really-old computers

-• Surf with Firefox (not Internet Explorer); this keeps ActiveX controls from running.
+• Surf with Firefox (not IE), keeping ActiveX from running.

 • Up-to-date with Adobe Acrobat and Flash patches.